NGOs launch legal action against France over climate

-PARIS (AFP) - A group of non-governmental organisations (NGOs) including Greenpeace and Oxfam have launched a lawsuit against the French state, accusing it of taking insufficient action to tackle climate change.
+PARIS • A group of non-governmental organisations (NGOs), including Greenpeace and Oxfam, have launched a lawsuit against the French state, accusing it of taking insufficient action to tackle climate change.

 It comes after similar action was launched by farmers in Germany, and the Dutch government lost a landmark case brought by an environmental rights group on cutting greenhouse gas emissions.

-"The failure of the state in the fight against climate change reflects a lack of respect in its obligation to protect the environment and the health and security of the population," the NGOs said in a joint statement on Monday (Dec 17).
+"The failure of the state in the fight against climate change reflects a lack of respect in its obligation to protect the environment, and the health and security of the population," the NGOs said in a joint statement on Monday.

 The French government will have two months to respond to the legal action.